 Thurrock Stepping Stones

-We have formed an exciting partnership with the Essex Wildlife Trust to create habitat for invertebrates on two of their popular brownfield nature reserves and make sure they are well managed long into the future.
+We worked with the Essex Wildlife Trust to create habitat for invertebrates on two of their popular brownfield nature reserves:

 Thurrock Thameside Nature Park is a former landfill site which once received 15% of London’s waste, but is now a developing haven for the region’s wildlife.
-The site will benefit from a brownfield educational area with interpretation, sandy nesting areas for ground-nesting bees and wasps, and disturbed wildflower areas.
+The site benefitted from a brownfield educational area with interpretation, sandy nesting areas for ground-nesting bees and wasps, and disturbed wildflower areas.

 Chafford Gorges Nature Park is a network of former chalk quarries which supports nationally important assemblages of bees, wasps and flies.
-Habitat works will include a network of sand topped chalk bunds, scrub clearance, wildflower enhancements, re-opening sand cliff faces and an educational green wall.
+Habitat works included a network of sand topped chalk bunds, scrub clearance, wildflower enhancements, re-opening sand cliff faces and an educational green wall.

-The project will also undertake extensive expert surveys to improve our knowledge and understanding of the site.
-A broad programme of community engagement is planned, including bug hunts, moth trapping, volunteer work parties, bumblebee identification training and bug home making.
+The project also undertook extensive expert surveys to improve our knowledge and understanding of the sites.
+A broad programme of community engagement was delivered, including bug hunts, moth trapping, volunteer work parties, bumblebee identification training and bug home making.

 Thurrock Stepping Stones is funded by the National Lottery Heritage Fund and Veolia North Thames Trust.